Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Experimental details

 \subsubsection{Explore-Go with DQN and PPO}

-For the DQN and PPO experiments, we take the implementations from the Stable-Baselines3 \citep{raffin_stable-baselines3_2021} repository and add Explore-Go to them (see code at \texttt{<redacted for review>}).
+For the DQN and PPO experiments, we take the implementations from the Stable-Baselines3 \citep{raffin_stable-baselines3_2021} repository and add Explore-Go to them (see code at \texttt{https://github.com/MWeltevrede/Explore-Go}).
 For all experiments, the network architecture consists of a small ResNet \citep{he_deep_2016} feature extractor from IMPALA \citep{espeholt_impala_2018} with only a single ResNet sequence (consisting of a single convolutional layer followed by a max pool operation and two residual blocks consisting of two convolutional layers with a residual connection each).
-A list of encoder hyperparameters can be found in Table \ref{tab:CNN}.
+A list of encoder hyperparameters can be found in Table~\ref{tab:CNN}.
 After the encoder are two fully connected layers of sizes [512,256].
+This architecture was found to have sufficient model capacity to solve many of the MiniGrid environments.

 For deep exploration, we use an intrinsic reward $\eta(s,a)$ that is a multiplication of a global reward and episodic reward:

 where $N_g(s,a)$ is a global state-action count and $N_e(s,a)$ an episodic one.
 For the baseline agent of PPO, the intrinsic reward $\eta(s,a)$ is simply added to the extrinsic reward: $\bar{r}(s,a) = r(s,a) + \beta * \eta(s,a)$.
 For PPO+Expore-Go a pure exploration agent is trained in parallel on the experience collected during the pure exploration phase using only intrinsic rewards: $r_{\text{pure}}(s,a) = \beta_{\text{pure}} * \eta(s,a)$.
 For the DQN baseline, we train two estimates of the Q values: Q(s,a) for the extrinsic reward and U(s,a) for the intrinsic reward.
 During rollouts the DQN policy is then given by: $\pi(a|s) = \text{argmax}_a Q(s,a) + \beta * U(s,a)$.
 For the pure exploration phase, this means we can simply use $\pi_{pure}(a|s) = \text{argmax}_a U(s,a)$ as a pure exploration policy without any additional training required.